JulKramer3G/react-carplay/node-CarPlay/README.md

 [example video](https://youtu.be/mBeYd7RNw1w)

-This is a small react app wrapped in electron.
-It loads an electron app that awaits the carlinkit adapter to be plugged into an iphone.
-On detecting the phone its sends the h264 stream to a websocket, that then gets sent to a jsmpeg player instance.
+This is a carplay module for nodejs.
+It is currently in development, but is at a useable stage.
+Currently it interacts with a Carlinkit adapter, it opens communication with it, sends various configuration settings and also downloads the APK file thats usually used with it.
+The APK file then gets extracted and its contents get sent over usb to the dongle itself.
+The dongle then sends a h264 bytestream from the phone, this contains the video data.
+And it also sends an audio stream.

 ### Built With